Who are we?

-The network was established in 2011 by Dr Joan Edwards following the realization that not all anaerobic fungal researchers were based in the same research field, with many never crossing paths.
+The network was established in 2011 by Dr Joan Edwards following the realization that not all anaerobic fungi researchers were based in the same research field, with many never crossing paths.
 The below word cloud (Figure 1) gives you some insight into the different research areas where anaerobic fungi are studied, and can add value.

 The network currently includes 200+ researchers representing over 120 organizations in 36 different countries spread world-wide – with membership continuing to expand.
 It has been particularly encouraging to see the increasing number of organizations working on anaerobic fungi, as well as new collaborations developing between network members.